Hamzablm/blog/_posts/2020-05-31-Twelve-Factor-Application-Configuration-in-Spring.md

       ddl-auto: create
 ```

-Note I didn’t use environment variables because there’s no need, this profile is used solely for a dev environment(Don’t do that in prod).
+The above configuration didn’t use environment variables because there’s no need, this profile is used solely for a dev environment(Don’t do that in prod).

 application-prod.yml: